Menu

 Presidio Soldiers or Soldados Flecheros?
 New Interpretations of Daily Life at the 1721-1726 Site of Presidio La Bahia de Zuniga (41VT4), Victoria County

 The Texas Historical Commission's 1999-2002 excavations at the Keeran Site (41VT4) recovered over 125,000 artifacts and numerous features that document the successive French and Spanish colonial occupations.
 The analysis of the distribution of artifact types and classes across the site in relation to architectural features presents a unique view on the daily practices of the site's inhabitants.
-This talk focusses on the 1721-1726 Spanish colonial presidio La Bahia de Zuniga component, the earliest permanent Spanish colonial occupation in the Coastal Bend.
+This talk focuses on the 1721-1726 Spanish colonial presidio La Bahia de Zuniga component, the earliest permanent Spanish colonial occupation in the Coastal Bend.
 Spatial analysis of the artifacts and features provide unexpected insights to the materiality of the lives of the inhabitants that reveals the complex interplay of identity, class, and practice as they adapted to living on the Spanish frontier.

-Brad Jones is director of the THC’s Archeology Division and the State Archeologist, with over 25 years of experience in archeology and ethnohistory of Texas and the Americas.
+Brad Jones is Director of the THC’s Archeology Division and the State Archeologist, with over 25 years of experience in archeology and ethnohistory of Texas and the Americas.
 His research has focused on all periods of Texas, but Jones specializes in the articulation of Native American communities with European colonial empires and their material cultural expression.
 He has been involved in the exhibit of the French ship La Belle and publication about it, and he is currently working on a report on the THC excavations of Fort St. Louis and Presidio La Bahía.

-Banquet Presentation, Saturday, October 26th
+Saturday, October 26th

 Dr. Leland Bement